Best Walks in the Brecon Beacons | 11 Mapped Hiking Routes for Bannau Brycheiniog - Outdoors Magic

 As the name suggests, this is a route that visits a number of rather picturesque waterfalls, including one that you can walk right behind – it’s a spectacular experience, especially when there’s been some heavy rain.
 The water is enticing here, but wild swimmers be warned, because even on a hot day it can be extremely chilly.

 Will Says: “This area is a real gem.
 You’ve got deep ancient woodland, steep-sided valleys, and irresistible pools of water.
-Make sure to bring a waterproof jacket, as there’s a fair bit of moisture in the air around that waterfall!”
+Make sure to bring a waterproof jacket, as there’s a fair bit of moisture in the air around that waterfall!
+The best pub in the area has got to be the Red Lion Inn in Penderyn.”

 Walk 3: The Route of The Romans